aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/hyperlink-manipulation/add-hyperlink/_index.md

 ### Where can I download the Aspose.Slides for .NET library?

-You can download the Aspose.Slides for .NET library from the official Aspose website: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net).
+You can download the Aspose.Slides for .NET library from the  Aspose website: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net).